How Much Could You Claim?

 Special damages compensate you for any financial harm done to you as the result of the injury.
 In their most basic form, special damages can reimburse the cost of reasonable private medical treatment.

 For example, say you need to see a physiotherapist or plastic surgeon.
-Or you need to have a nurse come to your house to change your dressings while you’re recovering.
+In addition, you need to have a nurse come to your house to change your dressings while you’re recovering.
 Your medical negligence solicitor can also claim special damages if the accident affects your earning power.
 Either in the: